Ozdotdotdot/smashDA/README.md

 - `--months-back`: Rolling tournament discovery window (default `6`).
 - `--window-offset`: Shift the window into the past without changing its size (e.g., `--window-size 1 --window-offset 2` fetches tournaments from 2–3 months ago so you can warm the cache chunk-by-chunk).
 - `--window-size`: Override the window length in months (defaults to `--months-back`).
 Pair with `--window-offset` to iterate through month slices.
+- `--tournament-contains` / `--tournament-slug-contains`: Only include tournaments whose name or slug contains one of the provided substrings (repeatable; case-insensitive).
+Handy for series-specific reports like “Battle City” or “4o4”.
 - `--assume-target-main`: When a player has zero logged sets for the character, treat the target character as their main (assigns win rates from overall performance).
 - `--filter-state`: Include only players whose home state (explicit or inferred) matches one of the provided codes.
 Repeat the flag to allow multiple states.
 - `--min-entrants` / `--max-entrants`: Restrict players based on the average size of their events.